Derrynablaha-Cottage-KenWilliams-1.JPG

 • New Meeting the Gaelic Otherworld workshops/courses may be added in the future; please join the mailing list to be the first to be notified.

-The Bean Feasa own movement between worlds reflects our own psychological crossings—those liminal moments when old identities fall away and something new begins to take form.
-It is a journey into the thresholds within us—where insight arises from the unseen, and where healing becomes an act of reconnection with lineage, land, and the numinous.
+The Bean Feasa’s own movement between worlds reflects our own psychological crossings—between the conscious and unconscious realm, the liminal moments when old identities fall away and something new begins to take form.
+It is a journey into the thresholds within us—where insight arises from the unseen, and where healing becomes an act of reconnection with meaning, lineage, land, and the numinous.

 About